gabrielbarker/TypeSnippets/README.md

 # TypeSnippets

-A selection of useful typescript snippets, focusing on commonly used, verbose snippets.
+A selection of useful TypeScript snippets, focusing on commonly used, verbose snippets.

 ## Snippets